 What is Camp Lejeune?

-Camp Lejeune, South Carolina is the only base in the United States with such severe contamination that it carries its own presumptive conditions.
+Camp Lejeune, North Carolina is the only base in the United States with such severe contamination that it carries its own presumptive conditions.
 Those stationed there between 1953 and 1987 are presumed to have consumed contaminated water.
 The water contained chemicals including trichloroethylene (TCE) and tetrachloroethylene/perchloroethylene (PCE), both of which can have damaging health effects.

 There were approximately one million active duty, reservists, civilians, and family members in this exposure group.
 The water they were drinking was so contaminated that the VA created the Caring for Camp Lejeune Families Act of 2012 and VA Rule 38 CFR 3 effective March 14, 2017, thus making the following health conditions presumptive and offering free health care to military and family members stationed at the site.